KimBergstroem/max_fps-Gaming-Cafe-Website/README.md

 Wireframes were created for mobile and desktop.
 I used the webbapplication called [Balsamiq](https://balsamiq.cloud/suu74na/psiivfn/r6B57) for creating the wireframes for website Max_Fps Gaming Cafe.

-Click on the links below to see an seperated larger image of each page.
+Click on the links below to see an large seperated image of each page.

 [Home Page](assets/images/wireframe/WireFrame-Index.png)